How to Add User to Farm Administrator Group in SharePoint?

 sharepoint farm administrator sql permissions

-And the user is mapped to SharePoint databases and will add the user to SharePoint 2010 farm administrator SQL permissions: db_owner, public and SharePoint_Shell_Access Roles for all SharePoint databases in the server farm.
-This gives user permission to do things that require changes to the database.
+The user is mapped to SharePoint databases, and the user will be added to SharePoint farm administrator SQL permissions: db_owner, public, and SharePoint_Shell_Access Roles for all SharePoint databases in the server farm.
+This gives the user permission to make changes to the database.

 sharepoint farm administrator sql permissions

-So, the complete Script to Add user to Farm Administrator Group in SharePoint,
+So, the complete script to add a user to the Farm Administrator Group in SharePoint is here:

 Add-PSSnapin Microsoft.SharePoint.PowerShell -ErrorAction SilentlyContinue